vkuzel/Hibernate-PostgreSQL-Extended-Dialect/README.md

 ## Getting started

-Add maven dependency to your project.
+Add dependency to your project.

 **Gradle**
 ````groovy